Wondering about the 10 best Jenkins plugins for DevOps?

 It was created during the infamous Hudson community split which occurred after software giant Oracle took control over the open-source Hudson in a move that inflamed the development community and set the internet alight with heated debate.

 I’ve already discussed this in my blog post Continuous Integration: Hudson vs. Jenkins.

-The good news for developers everywhere who believe in the importance of keeping open sourced software out of the hands of large corporations is that in the subsequent Hudson vs. Jenkins battle, it was Jenkins that was to victorious.
+The good news for developers everywhere who believe in the importance of keeping open-sourced software out of the hands of large corporations is that in the subsequent Hudson vs. Jenkins battle, it was Jenkins that was victorious.

 In order to broaden the appeal of this article, I have chosen a mix of plugins, some of which will appeal to individual developers and others that will be useful to large dev teams.

 Obviously, development platforms like Amazon’s AWS and Microsoft’s Azure have developed a plethora of powerful new tools which include everything from workflow APIs to real-time source code testing.

 I have chosen to exclude these as they are well known and all in one place if developers want them.

 Other great plugins like Cucumber Trend Reports were not included due to the limitations of this article.

 A problem that many developers, who rely on Jenkins to work on multiple jobs, will have experienced is having to repeatedly configure each new job they start.
 This is not only very time-consuming (considering that many full-time programmers work on 100‘s of jobs per year), but also can really make their job feel monotonous too.

 Jenkins Job DSL plugin allows programmers to use Groovy to define jobs and configure a common set of items for them.
 The plugin then maintains these scripts and updates job information automatically.